ankitraj7217/AdForensic/README.md

     - Filtering is available by date range and advertiser name.
     - Upload CSV files in the specified format, ensuring consistent column order as mentioned under "Please Note."
     - The graph dynamically adjusts upon data upload, supporting multiple advertisers, not necessarily limited to Syscox and Naparos.
+    - Hover over the graph and pie chart to view details.

 6. Components Architecture: